The infinite dimensional geometry of conjugation invariant generating sets: Quasimorphism from hyperbolic actions

 \begin{proof} The mapping class group acts on $\mathcal{C}(\Sigma)$.
 In \cite{MM1999} it is shown that $\mathcal{C}(\Sigma)$ is hyperbolic and any pseudo-Anosov mapping class acts hyperbolically.
 Furthermore, by \cite{Bowditch2008}, this action is acylindrical.
 In particular, this implies that any hyperbolic element, i.e. any pseudo-Anosov mapping class, is a WPD element.

 The set of all reducible mapping classes is conjugation-invariant and generates $\MCG(\Sigma)$ \cite{Dehn1987,Lickorish1964}.
 Furthermore, by definition, a power of each reducible element fixes a curve and thus acts elliptically on $\mathcal{C}(\Sigma)$.
-Therefore, we can apply \Cref{thm:mainthmwpd} to obtain the desired result. \end{proof}
+Therefore, \Cref{thm:mainthmwpd} gives the desired result. \end{proof}